This tutorial shows how to apply a video filter to a media file and perform playback with the

 Run the project by pressing F5, or by selecting Debug -> Start Debugging.

-If the steps were followed correctly, the application runs and applies the Video Stabilizer filter on playback of a media file using the
+If the steps are followed correctly, the application runs and applies the Video Stabilizer filter on playback of a media file using the

 Open dialog box.